ansoncht/Server-Client/README.md

 - Golang: For implementing backend server (Faster execution, concurrency ready for future developements.)
 - gRPC: For enforcing the rules when making Requests and Responses (Faster execution than REST.)
 - bloc (Business Logic Component): For state management in the frontend flutter mobile / web app (Easy to maintain and scalable.
 Improve codes' quality and seperate logics from user end)
+PostgreSQL: For data storage using relational based database